-- title (str) The title of the dialog window. - message (str) A message describing the action to be confirmed. - on_result (Optional[DialogResultHandler[bool]]) A callback that will be invoked when the user selects an option on the dialog.
+- title (str) The title of the dialog window. - message (str) A message describing the action to be confirmed. - on_result (DialogResultHandler[bool] / None) DEPRECATED await the return value of this method.

 An awaitable Dialog object.
 The Dialog object returns True when the "OK" button is pressed, False when the "Cancel" button is pressed.